universal-packages/universal-background-jobs/README.md

 ## Static options

 - `schedule` `{ cronTime: String, timeZone?: String }`
-  If present the job will be enqueued using a cron, it requires a cronTime format string for cron to trigger the enqueuement.
+  If present the job will be enqueued using a cron, it requires a cronTime format string for cron to trigger the enqueueing.
 - `maxRetries` `Number` `default: 5`
   If the job fails, how many times re-try to run it before failing once and for all.
 - `retryAfter` `String` `default: 1 minute`